-The HS 2019 Robotic Landscapes III studio is the second collaboration between the Chair of Christophe Girot and the Chair of Gramazio Kohler Research.
+The HS 2019 Robotic Landscapes III studio was the third collaboration between the Chair of Christophe Girot and the Chair of Gramazio Kohler Research.

 Ilmar Hurkxkens, Fujan Fahmi, Benedikt Kowalewski, Jesús Medina

 Leon Beck, David Brückmann, Tobias Etter, Mevion Famos, Claudia Fleischmann, Nicola Graf, Leo Graf, Luana Günthardt, Mathias Häcki, Hannah Kilian, Severin Kurt, Vanessa Magloire, Yuki Minami, Sakiko Noda, Joelle Schmied, Zehra Ter, Wei Wei Toh, Caspar Trueb, Lorin Wiedemeier, Yueye Xu, Matteo Zwyssig.

 The thesis is part of the interdisciplinary research project ‘Construction Robotics’ supported by the NCCR Digital Fabrication.
 It is a collaboration between the Chair of Landscape Architecture of Prof. Christophe Girot, The Chair of Architecture and Digital Fabrication of Gramazio and Kohler and the Robotic System Lab of Prof. Marco Hutter at the ETH Zurich. | The Topology of Robotic Landscape Fabrication.

 Reshaping a Dynamic River Landscape